Cicis: Beyond Pizza deploys Yext to grow organics search and increase foot traffic

 Cicis uses the Yext Knowledge Engine to manage the public facts about its brand.
 The Yext Knowledge Engine enables brands like Cicis to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 Using the Yext Knowledge Engine, Cicis relaunched its website in November 2015.
 Cicis today has Yext Pages in English and Spanish.
-Pages from Yext are built according to search engine optimization (SEO) and app SEO best practices and are designed for worldwide content delivery with maximum reliability and performance.
+Pages from Yext are built according to search engine optimisation (SEO) and app SEO best practices and are designed for worldwide content delivery with maximum reliability and performance.
 “Then we looked at Yext Listings,” Kwong recalls.
 “If you look at our web pages before the rebrand, you will see we definitely needed help from a digital knowledge service.”

 Since launching with Yext, Cicis’ digital a has greatly improved.
 Now with over 20,000 listings, the company has increased its overall listings presence by 34%.
 The company has corrected 14,000+ addresses and 60,000+ restaurant names.
 Kwong’s team has also updated 82,000+ business descriptions and 207,000+ logos and photos.